-relative to the speaker's beliefs, exactly one of the 10 guys helped his son; by the first inference, he did so by slapping him, and the others didn't help their son (whether by helping him or not).
+relative to the speaker's beliefs, exactly one of the 10 guys helped his son; by the first inference, he did so by lifting him, and the others didn't help their son (whether by lifting him or not).

 It is worth noting that the predicted inferences are rather different from those obtained for Exactly one of these 10 guys helped his son by lifting him.
-Specifically, in our analysis, the sentence in (51) doesn't just yield the inference that exactly one guy helped his son by lifting him, but also that the other relevant guys didn't help their son (whether by lifting them or in some other way).
+Specifically, in our analysis, the sentence in (51) doesn't just yield the inference that exactly one guy helped his son by lifting him, but also that the other relevant guys didn't help their son (whether by lifting him or in some other way).
 The latter inference is not triggered by the at-issue control with the modifier by lifting him.
 Still, as we noted in (26)a, this inference ('no other guy helped his son, whether by lifting him or not') is not entirely clear.
 Furthermore, we derive this inference by way of a universal conditional presupposition to the effect that for each of these 10 guys, if he helped his son, lifting was involved.
-But as we noted in our empirical discussion in Section 2.3, this universal conditional inference is far less clear for modified indefinites than it is for none-type quantifiers.
+But as we noted in our lifting is involved . $x^{\prime}$ helps $son(x^{\prime})$ at t in w and lifting is involved empirical discussion in Section 2.3, this universal conditional inference is far less clear for modified indefinites than it is for none-type quantifiers.
 Still, as we briefly noted in Section 2.6, inferential data obtained by Tieu et al. 2017 suggest that there might indeed be some amount of universal projection of the cosupposition under exactly one.